-- The government-wide total assets and deferred outflows of the District exceeded the total liabilities and deferred inflows by \$21.9 million (net position).
-There was an increase in cash and investments in the amount of \$1.9 million mainly due to timing of the payment of the grants. - Net Position increased by \$3.6 million.
+- The government-wide total assets and deferred outflows of the District exceeded the total liabilities and deferred inflows by \$26.5 million (net position).
+There was an increase in cash and investments in the amount of \$6.5 million mainly due to timing of the payment of the grants and lesser expenses in the current year. - Net Position increased by \$5.0 million.
 The increase is due to an increase in the property tax collections in the current fiscal year.